IlanaBye/IlanaBye/README.md

 - 🔭 I’m currently working on my portfolio/blog and reviewing workshops from Grace Hopper.
 - 🌱 I’m currently learning algorithms.
 - 👯 I’m looking to collaborate on pair programming projects.
 Let's learn a language or create together!
-- 🤔 I’m looking for help with finding my first job!
+- 🤔 I’m looking for help with finding my next job!
 - 💬 Ask me about my transition to Software Engineering from Education.
 - 📫 How to reach me: ilanagbye@gmail.com
 - 😄 Pronouns: she/her/hers